+where $\boldsymbol{\epsilon}_{t: t+L} \sim \mathcal{N}(\boldsymbol{0}, \sigma_c^2 \boldsymbol{I})$ is injected only on unmasked context tokens.
+That is, for positions with $m_i=0$, the model conditions on slightly perturbed action tokens rather than perfectly clean ground-truth actions.
+This design mitigates the train-test mismatch between training, where unmasked tokens would otherwise be clean action tokens, and inference, where they are replaced by imperfect SFM predictions.
+It therefore reduces exposure bias and makes the model more robust to realistic context errors during AFM refinement.

-In training, each element of $\boldsymbol{m}$ is identically and independently sampled from $\mathrm{Bernoulli}(y)$ with the pre-sampled probability $ y \sim \mathcal{U}(0,1) $.
-Following \cite{pi0}, we sample the FM time $\tau$ from the Beta distribution $\mathrm{Beta}(1.5, 1)$ which emphasizes noisier time steps that are close to $1$.
+In training, each element of $\boldsymbol{m}$ is identically and independently sampled from $\textrm{Bernoulli}(y)$ with the pre-sampled probability $y \sim \mathcal{U}(0,1)$.
+Following \citep{pi0}, we sample the FM time $\tau$ from the Beta distribution $\textrm{Beta}(1.5, 1)$, which emphasizes noisier time steps close to $1$.
 Note that when the sampled $\boldsymbol{m}$ is an all-$1$ vector, the AFM loss in \cref{afm} degenerates to the vanilla SFM loss.
 Such training samples guarantee the unified model's ability of both AFM and SFM inference.
-The randomly sampled $\boldsymbol{m}$ also equivalently plays the role of data augmentation that improves the training data efficiency.
+The randomly sampled $\boldsymbol{m}$ also equivalently plays the role of data augmentation that improves training data efficiency.
 The unified training procedure for AFM and SFM is summarized in \cref{train}.

 {} \textbf{Training Confidence Rater} \quad After the VLA backbone is fully trained for SFM and AFM using \cref{afm}, we train the confidence rater with the frozen VLA backbone in an end-to-end manner.
 Since the actions generated by SFM do not provide direct signals that indicate the confidence of the model, we need to deliberately design the pseudo labels of the confidence rater.
-We first compute the mean-squared error (MSE) of the action chunk generated by SFM denoted as $e_{t: t+L}$.
+Define the sequence of token-wise mean-squared errors (MSEs) of the SFM-generated action chunk as $e_{t: t+L}$.
 Since the model should have higher confidence on tokens with smaller MSE and vice versa, we define the pseudo labels of the confidence rater as: